 Draped dresses are trendy and flattering to a variety of body shapes.

 I'm loving all the lace sheaths, like this Women's Tadashi Shoji Embroidered Lace Sheath Dress, Size 12 - Blue/green.
+This particular dress is available in 14 different colors and prints.

 Twenty-five years ago, when my friends and I were getting married, the only suits you'd see on women at weddings were matching jacket-and-skirt sets.
 Today, suits and pants suits are starting to turn up at weddings, even on the mother of the bride or groom.
 I have yet to see a woman in a pant suit at a wedding, but I don't see anything wrong with it.